A LOCUS FOR CREATIVE PROBLEM SOLVING, FOSTERED BY CRITICAL THINKING, WITH AN EMPHASIS ON COMMUNITY.

 What is the average age of a student in this program?

 The average age of our current students is mid-30’s.

 Where do students do their thesis exhibitions?

 Students create, produce and install their official thesis exhibition in their home community, with the guidance of their mentors and thesis advisors.
-During the final (5th) residency on campus, students will design an archive version of that exhibition to display in our galleries.
-Thesis committees will meet during that final residency to critique projects and complete thesis conversations.
+During the final (5th) residency on campus, students design an archive version of their community exhibition.
+This archive is mounted for display in our galleries.
+Thesis committees meet during the final residency to critique projects and complete thesis conversations.

 What equipment is available for students to use during their time on campus?